fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 - execute_query function
   - The `execute_query` function is used to execute a query on the database.
 It takes the query as a parameter and returns the result of the query.
   - The query tries to catch any exception that might occur and returns `None` if an exception occurs.
-- Timestamps
+  - In this way, we can utilize the existing database connection and do not have to create a new connection for every query.

+## Handling of timezones
   - The data structure returned by the database client, includes the timestamp in UTC format.
-The timestamps are converted to the local timezone of the user in order to display the correct time.
+  - The timestamps are converted to the local timezone (default: Europe/Zurich) by default.
+  - The conversion is done within the `run_query()` function in `weather_repository.py`.
+  - The timezone is changed by default because the data is mostly used to visualize in the dashboard.
+The dashboard displays the data in the local timezone of the main customer (Zurich, Switzerland).

+## plotting.py
+The `plotting.py` file contains functions to generate plots using Plotly.
+The plots are saved as SVGs to the static folder.
+The SVGs are then embedded in the HTML templates.

+## prediction.py
+The `prediction.py` file contains functions to predict the weather.
+The prediction model is loaded from the `src` folder directly.
+The model is trained in the `weather_prediction.ipynb` notebook.
+The notebook is located in the `prediction` folder.

 ## install.sh
 The installation script is used to install the weather monitor.
 It is a convenience script that installs the weather monitor and all its dependencies.